Dur-Sharrukin: 20th century excavations

-The site of Khorsabad was excavated between 1928–1935 by American archaeologists from the Oriental Institute in Chicago.
+The site of Khorsabad was excavated between 1928–1935 by American archaeologists from the Institute for the Study of Ancient Cultures in Chicago.
 Work in the first season was led by Edward Chiera and concentrated on the palace area.
 A colossal lamassu estimated to weigh 40 tons was uncovered outside the throne room.
 It was found split into three large fragments.
 The torso alone weighed about 20 tons.
 This was shipped to Chicago.
 The remaining seasons were led by Gordon Loud and Hamilton Darby.
 Their work examined one of the city gates, continued work at the palace, and excavated extensively at the palace's temple complex.
 Since Dur-Sharrukin was a single-period site that was evacuated in an orderly manner after the death of Sargon II, few individual objects were found.
 The primary discoveries from Khorsabad shed light on Assyrian art and architecture.

 In 1957, archaeologists from the Iraqi Department Antiquities led by Fuad Safar excavated at the site, uncovering the Temple of Sibitti.